wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 This behavior should apply to all general-purpose recursive resolvers used on the public Internet.

+# Resolver Requirements

+In order to implement the mechanism described in this document:

+- The system MUST be able to validate the contents of the root zone using ZONEMD {{RFC8976}}, which also requires supporting
+  {{DNSSEC}} for verifying the root zone's ZONEMD record.

+- The system MUST have an up-to-date copy of the public part of the Key Signing Key (KSK) {{RFC4033}} used to sign the DNS root.

+- The system MUST be able to retrieve a copy of the entire root zone (including all DNSSEC-related records) {{protocol-steps}}.

+- The system MUST be able to fall back to using regular DNS for performing resolution using the authoritative root servers themselves whenever the local copy of the root zone data is unavailable or has been deemed stale {{protocol-steps}}.

 # Availability of IANA root zone data